 GRAD SCHOOL ADMISSIONS

-How to Write a Perfect Postbac Admissions Essay
+How to Write a Compelling Postbac Admissions Essay

-One of the most important parts of the application to postbac programs is the personal statement.
-This piece of writing allows the admissions committee to get to know you – to hear your voice – and learn more about the obstacles you have overcome to pursue your educational goals.
-Three attributes of a successful postbac…
+One of the most important parts of your application to postbac programs will be your personal statement.
+This piece of writing allows the admissions committee to get to know you and understand your path to medicine.
+Three attributes of a compelling postbac personal statement Three important elements can make your postbac personal statement resonate with your reader:…

 Four Tips for Displaying Teamwork in Your Application Essays

-Teamwork and its close cousin leadership are highly prized by graduate programs and universities.
-But if you haven’t worked in teams on any regular basis, don’t worry!
+Teamwork – and its close cousin leadership – are highly prized by graduate programs and universities.
+But if you haven’t worked in a team on any regular basis, don’t worry!
 You’ve probably got a number of examples of teamwork in your back pocket that you didn’t even realize were there.
-Consider the following four ideas when you are writing…
+Consider the following four ideas…

 Admissions Tip: Be Yourself!

-Would you like to know one thing that admissions committee members really want from applicants?
-Here it is: they wish – really, truly wish – that applicants would not try to write what they imagine the adcom wants to hear but instead just be themselves.
-Time and time again, admissions committee members tell us they want applicants…
+Psst!
+How would you like to know the one thing that admissions committee members really want from applicants?
+Here it is: they wish – sometimes they even dream – that applicants would stop writing what they imagine the adcom wants to hear.
+Instead, they want candidates to just be themselves, presented articulately, of course.
+We…

-Four Tips for Highlighting Your Strengths in Your Application Essays
+Four Ways to Highlight Your Strengths in Your Application Essays

-Writing a Lead That Pops
+Writing an Essay Lead That Pops

-How many times have you sampled the first few lines of a book and decided, “Nah, this isn’t for me.”
-Whether you picked up the book in a store or library, or tested the free sample on your e-reader, you probably made a pretty speedy decision about whether it would hold your interest.
-The human…
+How many times have you sampled the first few lines of a book and decided, “Nah, this isn’t for me”?
+Whether you picked the book up in a store or library, or downloaded free sample online, you probably made a pretty speedy decision about whether it would hold your interest.
+The human tendency to rush…

 Revise and Polish Your Application Essays

-Check out all of the blog posts in this series: You’ve completed your first essay draft – this is a great milestone!
-Now it’s time to revise and edit that draft.
-Outstanding essays are not sprung into the world on the first try.
-Here’s how to edit and polish your essay until it shines: 1.
-Let…
+Check out all the blog posts in this series: You’ve completed your first essay draft – this is a great milestone!
+Outstanding essays are not sprung into the world on the first try, however, so now it’s time to revise and edit.
+Here’s how to get the job done: 1.
+Let your essay rest for…

 - « Previous Page